Principles guiding treatment of victims

-While they’re not legal rights and can’t be enforced, the Government has made a legislative commitment to victims by publishing a set of expectations that all people who deal with victims should feel they need to meet.
-It may be difficult for all providers to meet these expectations all the time, but they need to understand what they mean and how they can be used to continuously improve services and attitudes.
+While they’re not legal rights and can’t be enforced, the Government has made a legislative commitment to victims by publishing a set of expectations that all people who deal with victims should need to meet.

-Victims can complain to providers about not being treated in accordance with the principles in the Code but the principles aren’t legal rights and can’t be enforced.
+Victims can complain to providers about not being treated in accordance with the principles in the Code.

 The Code tells victims what they can expect from government agencies and other providers.
 For example, the Code says victims can expect to be treated with respect, courtesy and compassion.
 So what does respect mean?
 The Code says victims’ cultural, religious, ethnic and social needs, values and beliefs should be respected.
 Government agencies and other providers need to listen to the voices of victims to understand what respect, courtesy and compassion mean to the victims they deal with.